 Make actionable steps that can be measured and reviewed, with some freedom to adjust where necessary and then new year just becomes a checkpoint along the way.
 I know I am personally trying to be more this way.

 How about you?
-Feel free to share your opinions and goal-setting tips in the comments section below and if you haven’t yet checked out some of the best guidance out there to explode your earnings online for 2014, click the banner below!
+Feel free to share your opinions and goal-setting tips in the comments section below and if you haven’t yet checked out some of the best guidance out there to explode your earnings online for 2014, enter your details to the right!

 To your best year yet.